Phylogenetics-Brown-BIOL1425/phylogeneticbiology/analyses/good_programming/README.md

 question.
 I have achieved all the goals of executing and documenting my analyses in a single file.

+The nice thing about this approach is that it is very simple and quite general- writing well commented code is good practice no matter the language, and you can always add in as much as you like if you want to turn the comments into full blown documentation.

 But there are a few few things that are inconvenient.
 In particular, the results of the analysis are disembodied from the code and supporting discussion.
 Anyone that reviews the analysis (including yourself) will have to flip between